ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 ## Connecting things together

+Go back to the Resource Definitions (main menu)

 We need to **make Patient Registry a child of Catalog**

 This is what "Catalog" looks like at the beginning: